triggermesh/docs/docs/guides/writingafilter.md

 ## Filter events

 Create the object that would filter events from the first PingSource.
-Only events from the second source should appear in `sockeye` web interface.
+Only events from the second source should appear in the `sockeye` web interface.

 ```yaml
 apiVersion: routing.triggermesh.io/v1alpha1